RESTful-API-System-Design/products/README.md

 ## Motivation

-The goal of this project was to redesign existing legacy api server.
-The legacy server was incapable of handling high server loads, so a redesign of the database and server code was necessary to improve performance.
+The goal of this project was to redesign an existing legacy api server.
+The server was seeing server load, which it wasn't capable of handling, so database migration and horizontal scaling was necessary to improve performance.

 ## Tech/framework used